Welcome to

 Promoting and supporting the development of bilateral trade and investment between Australia and Vietnam

-The WAVBC actively co-ordinates an annual program of business seminars, networking, and social functions within Western Australia.
+The WAVBC actively co-ordinates an annual program of business seminars, networking, and social functions within Western Australia and Vietnam.

 WAVBC Activities